ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

   ...
 };
 ```
-So, we have rules, now we need to browse as long as we are in a valid context and save the token.
-Easy to go !
+With these rules defined, we can now iterate through the string while the context remains valid, then save the token.
-### Tokenizer in action !
+### Tokenizer in Action

-While we get the state of the current token, ex : `TOK_WORD`, we have to browse the current string until the current context state is no longer valid.
+Once we have the token type (e.g., `TOK_WORD`), we iterate through the string until the context is no longer valid:
 ```cpp
 unsigned int i = 1;
 unsigned int token_type = g_get_tok_type[g_get_chr_class[string[0]]];